CarlosCraveiro/personal_blog/content/posts/this_blog/index.md

 I kind of talked about it a little in my confusing [previous post](../hello_world), but I think it's worth mentioning here too.

 It all happened a few days ago when I finally got a break from college, after handing in the last project I needed to finish the semester.
 I've wanted to start producing content for the internet for a while now, but I've never gotten the traction to start.
 One morning I woke up specifically wanting to know how the **FLOSS&H** (*here I'm using **FLOSS&H** as Free and Open Source Software and Hardware, because I don't know a better acronym for it*) initiatives were going for modern computing trends, such as AI, personal assistants and etc..., but I didn't find anything that satisfied my curiosity.
-So as an act of indignation *fueled by copious amounts of free time* **I decided to finally become what you may consider a content creator!**
+So as an act of indignation *fueled by copious amounts of free time* **I decided to finally become what you may consider a content creator!** And why a blog?
+Well that's simple.
+I don't want to think about video editing for now.
+Just to focus on researching content and compiling it into something interesting.
+So a blog fits well with the purposes.

 In case you ask yourself:
 > Oh so he will soon make a post about those tendencies?